dsccommunity/ExchangeDsc/README.md

 * **Credential**: Credentials used to establish a remote PowerShell session to Exchange.
 * **UMStartupMode**: UMStartupMode for the UM server.
 * **DomainController**: Optional Domain Controller to connect to.
+* **DialPlans**: Specifies all dial plans that the Unified Messaging service handles incoming calls for.

 ### xExchWaitForADPrep